-Materials requested by a patron currently checked out may be put on reserve status in the circulation system.
+A reserve may be placed on items that are currently checked out.
 The patron will be called or emailed when the materials are received by the library.
 The patron will have five business days to pick up the materials.
 Materials not picked up in the five days will go to the next patron on the reserve list or be reshelved.
-Reserves may not be placed on any materials not yet on the computer system.
+Reserves may not be placed on any materials not yet in the computer system.